fisenkodv/dictum/README.md

 # Dictum

-API to get access to the collection of the most inspiring expressions of mankind
+API to get access to the collection of the most inspiring expressions of mankind.